Cryptographic Applications

 Common Vulnerabilities in Cryptographic Applications

 Despite their robustness, cryptographic applications are not immune to vulnerabilities.
-Weak encryption algorithms, improper key management, and outdated protocols can compromise security.
-For example, using MD5 or SHA-1 for hashing is considered insecure due to their susceptibility to collision attacks.
+Weak encryption algorithms, improper key management, and outdated protocols can expose systems to attacks.
+For instance, the use of MD5 and SHA-1, which are considered insecure, can lead to data breaches.

 Mitigating Risks in Cryptographic Applications